Parazoid/characters2yaml/README.md

 #### TODO:
-- Add a way to insert new characters into an existing YAML file non-disruptingly.
+- Add a way to insert new backgrounds into an existing YAML file non-disruptingly.
 - Add a way to preserve YAML comments.

 If I screwed anything up or if you found a typo somewhere, feel free to contact me!